Conductivity exponents at the percolation threshold: Numerical approach and results

 After each move, any \textquotedblleft undefined\textquotedblright{} neighboring sites are converted to conducting or insulating.
 In this way the cluster grows.
 A walk is complete when the sum of move times $T_{i}$ reaches or exceeds a preset walk time $T$.

-Of course, many of those clusters turn out to be finite and so clearly are not part of the incipient cluster.
+Of course, many of those clusters turn out to be finite and so clearly are not part of the incipient infinite cluster.
 Indeed, the larger the preset walk time $T$, the greater the likelihood that a nascent cluster will turn out to be finite.
-Finite clusters are identified by the fact that all conductor sites comprising the cluster have been visited by time $T$ (so the cluster is completely surrounded by insulator sites).
-An \textquotedblleft infinite\textquotedblright{} (or percolating) cluster includes at least one conductor site on the boundary that was \textquotedblleft created\textquotedblright{} by the walker (in the manner described above) but never actually visited in time $T$.
+Note that finite and infinite clusters are easily distinguished: A finite cluster has the characteristic that all conductor sites comprising the cluster have been visited by time $T$, indicating the cluster is completely surrounded by insulator sites.
+An ``infinite'' (or percolating) cluster includes at least one conductor site that was \textquotedblleft created\textquotedblright{} by the walker (in the manner described above) but never actually visited in time $T$.

 In general, $n\times10^{5}$ \textquotedblleft infinite\textquotedblright{} clusters for each walk time $T$ were used to determine the value of a critical exponent or a ratio of exponents.
-These represent $n\times10^{5}$ \textit{different pieces}, each of size corresponding to the walk time $T$, of the incipient cluster.
-It doesn\textquoteright t matter that a cluster still \textquotedblleft infinite\textquotedblright{} at time $T$ might turn out to be finite were the walk extended to longer times, since every finite cluster at the percolation threshold resembles the incipient cluster (which is statistically self-similar over \textit{all} length scales) over length scales up to the size of the cluster.
+These represent $n\times10^{5}$ \textit{different pieces}, each of size corresponding to the walk time $T$, of the incipient infinite cluster.
+It doesn\textquoteright t matter that a cluster still \textquotedblleft infinite\textquotedblright{} at time $T$ might turn out to be finite were the walk extended to longer times, since every finite cluster at the percolation threshold resembles the incipient infinite cluster (which is statistically self-similar over \textit{all} length scales) over length scales up to the size of the cluster.